surifirstpin/biplus_documentation/docs/README.md

 key advantages:

 Analyse
-interactive visual analytics allows you to explore your data
+Interactive visual analytics allows you to explore your data and instinctively get the answers you need.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTk1MDEwXX0=
+eyJoaXN0b3J5IjpbLTExNDUyOTEzMjVdfQ==
 -->